Adam777Z/lifx/README.md

 - Select light(s) to control: All, Location, Group, Light
 - Turn on/off
 - Fade on/off (can set the duration)
-  - Only available in the desktop app: Quit and Lock (Windows only) after pressing the Fade button
+  - Only available in the desktop app: Quit, Lock (Windows only), Sleep (Windows only) after pressing the Fade button
 - Set brightness

 ## Progressive Web App (PWA)